Infantry tactics: Offensive tactics

 The British method formations depended chiefly on the ground and the type of enemy fire that was encountered.
 Five squad formations were primarily used: blobs, single file, loose file, irregular arrowhead, and the extended line.
 The blob formation, first used in 1917, referred to ad hoc gatherings of 2 to 4 men, hidden as well as possible.
 The regular single file formation was only used in certain circumstances, such as when the squad was advancing behind a hedgerow.
 The loose file formation was a slightly more scattered line suitable for rapid movement, but vulnerable to enemy fire.
 Arrowheads could deploy rapidly from either flank and were hard to stop from the air.
 The Extended Line was perfect for the final assault, but it was vulnerable if fired upon from the flank.

 The British squad would commonly break up into two groups for the attack.
 The Bren group consisted of the two-man Bren gun team and second in command that formed one element, while the main body of the riflemen with the squad commander formed another.
 The larger group that contained the commander was responsible for closing in on the enemy and advancing promptly when under fire.
 When under effective fire, riflemen went to fully fledged "fire and movement".
 The riflemen were ordered to fall to the ground as if they had been shot, and then crawl to a good firing position.
 They took rapid aim and fired independently until the squad commander called for cease fire.
 On some occasions the Bren group advanced by bounds, to a position where it could effectively commence fire, preferably at 90 degrees to the main assault.
 In this case both the groups would give each other cover fire.
-The final attack was made by the riflemen who were ordered to fire at the hip as they went in.
+The final attack was made by the riflemen who were ordered to fire at the hip as they went in; as they attached the Bren group redeployed to deliver fire support and eliminate stragglers.